Flower7C3/wp-html-compression/readme.txt

 == Screenshots ==

-1. This is what HTML looks like after being compressed with WP-HTML-Compression.
+1. This is what the XHTML looks like after being compressed with WP-HTML-Compression.
-2. This is what the same HTML from the above screenshot looked like prior to compression.
+2. This is what the same XHTML from the above screenshot looked like prior to compression.
 3. This is an example of how to use the compression override.